Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Method

 We first normalize $\mathbf{U}^{(l)}$ along the temporal dimension for each frequency component $f\in\{1,\ldots,F\}$:

 Next, we capture the temporal dependencies in $\tilde{\mathbf{u}}_f^{(l)}$.
-In EEG classification tasks, Transformer-based approaches are widely employed to model temporal dependencies~\citep{EEGConformer,Medformer,EEGPT}.
+In EEG classification tasks, Transformer-based approaches are widely employed to model temporal dependencies~\citep{Medformer,EEGPT}.
 However, for long-sequence modeling, Deep SSMs have demonstrated superior performance to Transformer~\citep{S4, Mamba}.
-Therefore, our module incorporates a Deep SSM to capture temporal dependencies in EEG or ECoG signals.
+Therefore, our module incorporates a Deep SSM to capture temporal dependencies in EEG signals.
 Deep SSMs can be broadly categorized into time-invariant~\citep{SaShiMi,S5} and time-varying~\citep{Mamba, Mamba2} systems.
-Although time-varying Deep SSMs are prevalent in EEG classification~\citep{SWIM, EEG-SSM,EEGMamba}, prior work~\citep{Mamba} suggests that their inherent selection mechanisms can be detrimental for continuous signals, and they have exhibited inferior performance in certain speech synthesis tasks.
+Although time-varying Deep SSMs are prevalent in EEG classification~\citep{EEG-SSM,EEGMamba}, prior work~\citep{Mamba} suggests that their inherent selection mechanisms can be detrimental for continuous signals, and they have exhibited inferior performance in certain speech synthesis tasks.
 Therefore, we opt for time-invariant Deep SSMs.
 Furthermore, Deep SSMs can be classified by their input-output configuration into Single-Input Single-Output (SISO)~\citep{S4,Mamba2} or Multi-Input Multi-Output (MIMO)~\citep{S5, S7}.
-Given the multi-electrode nature of EEG and ECoG signals, a MIMO configuration that preserves inter-variable dependencies within the state space is deemed appropriate.
+Given the multi-electrode nature of EEG signals, a MIMO configuration that preserves inter-variable dependencies within the state space is deemed appropriate.
 For these reasons, we extend S5~\citep{S5} as the Deep SSM with a time-invariant and MIMO configuration.
-The detailed mathematical formulation of S5 is provided in Appendix~\ref{section:appendix_ssm}.

 By defining the operation of S5 as $\mathrm{SSM}(\cdot)$, the feature $\mathbf{u}_f^{(l+1)}$ that captures temporal dependencies in $\tilde{\mathbf{u}}_f^{(l)}$ is obtained as the following equation:

 where $\mathrm{FFN}(\cdot)$ denotes the feed-forward network.
 Subsequently, the output $\mathbf{{U}}^{(l+1)} = \left[ \mathbf{{u}}^{(l+1)}_1,\ \mathbf{{u}}^{(l+1)}_2,\ \ldots\ \mathbf{{u}}^{(l+1)}_F\right]\in\mathbb{R}^{M\times F\times T}$ of the module at the $l$-th block is obtained, capturing temporal dependencies independently for each frequency component.